 There are three types of diabetes:

-Type 2 diabetes is the most common form of diabetes, accounting for about 95% of diabetic patients.
-If properly managed, it usually does not require insulin therapy.
+The is the most common form of Diabetes and accounts for about 95% of the patients.
+If properly managed, Type 2 diabetics usually do not require insulin therapy.

 For more details, please refer to my book, “Reverse Your Type 2 Diabetes Scientifically.”